pact-foundation/docs.pact.io/website/blog/2024-09-30-pact-open-source-update-sept-2024.md

 Some examples using the Pact-Python V3 interface, have now been included in the repo, thanks to [Amit S](https://github.com/amit828as) in this [PR](https://github.com/pact-foundation/pact-python/pull/783).

-[Val Kolovos](https://github.com/valkolovos) is also working on a Matcher proof of concept [here](https://github.com/pact-foundation/pact-python/pull/761) in order to try and complete this open [issue](https://github.com/pact-foundation/pact-python/issues/746) to Implement a `Matcher` interface.
+[Val Kolovos](https://github.com/valkolovos) is also working on a Matcher proof of concept [here](https://github.com/pact-foundation/pact-python/pull/761) in order to try and complete this open [issue](https://github.com/pact-foundation/pact-python/issues/746) to Implement a `Matcher` interface, it has just been merged, but is awaiting the release of Python 3.14 (which has been delayed by a few days), before it will be released, however you can build the project locally to try out Val's changes today.

 #### Pact-Python - Slack